iha2/theRush/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-If you want to see the application live, got https://iha2.github.io/theRush/
+If you want to see the application live, go to https://iha2.github.io/theRush/